guidewire-oss/sawchain/docs/REFERENCE.md

 - Objects \(\[\]client.Object\): Slice of typed or unstructured objects for reading/writing the states of multiple resources.
 If provided without a template, resource states will be read from the objects for update.
 If provided with a template, resource states will be read from the template and written to the objects.

-- Template \(string\): File path or content of a static manifest or Chainsaw template containing complete resource definitions to be read for update.
+- Template \(string\): File path or content of a static manifest or Chainsaw template containing resource definitions to be merged as patches for update.
+Template documents are used as JSON merge patches \(RFC 7386\) and only need to contain identifying metadata and fields to be updated.
 If provided with an object, must contain exactly one resource definition matching the type of the object.
 If provided with a slice of objects, must contain resource definitions exactly matching the count, order, and types of the objects.

 - Bindings \(map\[string\]any\): Bindings to be applied to the Chainsaw template \(if provided\) in addition to \(or overriding\) Sawchain's global bindings.
 If multiple maps are provided, they will be merged in natural order.